amake/flutter.el/README.md

 available for making sure your strings are defined in the correct way.
 This is published as a separate, optional package: flutter-l10n-flycheck.

+## Run tests

+Flutter.el helps you run tests of your flutter application.
+There are 3 commands
+available:

+- `flutter-test-all` - run all tests from a flutter project.
+- `flutter-test-current-file` - run all tests inside the current file.
+- `flutter-test-at-point` - run single test or group of tests at point.

 # Installation

 You can install from [MELPA](https://melpa.org/#/flutter) with `package.el`: